Back-to-School Guide

 • MS Athletics

-Sign-ups and schedules for Middle School fall sports (and arts and ED) are available here.
+Schedules for Middle School fall sports (and arts and ED) are available here.
+Registration is forthcoming.
 Practices begin the first week of school.
 Enrollment is at no extra cost for the MS program, however Extended Day (ED) contracts are required for any ED coverage after 4:00 pm and can be accessed in the same sign up form.

 Annie Wright Schools has a No-Cut Athletics policy.
 We will field Varsity and JV teams in all sports based on the level of interest.
 Varsity team participation requires a specific level of commitment.
 Varsity athletes must attend all practices and games with demonstrated focus and desire.